vrk-kpa/suomifi-icons/DEVELOPMENT.md

 4. After the build the `frank.js` script is ran to generate separate `package.json` files for the `dist` folder as well as the icon type folders, in practice generating "sub-packages".
 5. Finally the typings are moved under the corresponding icon type folders

+## Publishing

+IMPORTANT!
+Make sure to publish the `dist` folder, not the root, as in `npm publish ./dist`

 ## Semantic versioning

 See README.md for information of how semantic versioning is applied here